 Every year, hundreds of passionate groups and individuals generously donate their time and energy to care for the 1,033 provincial parks and protected areas in British Columbia.
 BC Parks values the exceptional contributions made by volunteers and recognizes those who go above and beyond through the annual achievement awards.

-- Volunteer Group – Mitlenatch Island Stewardship Team (MIST)
+2017 Volunteer Group of the Year – Mitlenatch Island Stewardship Team (MIST)

-- Volunteer Legacy – Konrad and Gerda Feldmann
+2017 Volunteer Legacy Award – Konrad and Gerda Feldmann)

 2016 Award Winners

 - West Kootenay Eco Society -- Montana Burgess

 - Living Oceans Society

 ...and the envelope please!
 The 2016 BC Parks Volunteer Award Winners are: